 Use case service flow:

-1) Using the DSO operational tools, the DSO operations center engineer gathers and analyzes data, seeking to identify trends that appear threatening to the proper function of the energy utility service provider network.
+1) Using the DSO operational tools, the DSO network operations center engineer gathers and analyzes data, seeking to identify trends that appear threatening to the proper function of the energy utility service provider network.

-2) When such trends are identified, the DSO operations center engineer uses tools to study the details of the potential problem.
+2) When such trends are identified, the DSO network operations center engineer uses tools to study the details of the potential problem.

 3) The 'root cause' of the problem may need to be investigated before identifying a potential remedy is possible, or determining how high a priority the mitigation has.
-It is possible at that time that the DSO operations center engineer contacts the MNO technical service representative with particular questions.
+It is possible at that time that the DSO network operations center engineer contacts the MNO technical service representative with particular questions.
 The communication between the two organizations is not based on any standard data model - it requires ad hoc consultation which is labor intensive for both the MNO technical service and DSO operations engineers.

 Service flow result: